 Every state except Hawaii, Kansas, Louisiana, Minnesota, Mississippi, Oregon, Rhode Island, Washington, and Wyoming uses a demerit points system to keep track of driver records.

 Points are assigned to a driver with a traffic violation after a traffic citation.
-How much exactly depends on the severity of the traffic offenses, the state, and its traffic laws, as they all have their own ways of adding points to your driving license and your record.
-It works like golf; you want fewer points because more suggests that you are a high-risk driver with several traffic violations.
+How many points depends on the severity of the traffic offenses, the state, and its traffic laws, as they all have ways of adding points to your driving license and record.
+It works like golf; you want fewer points because more suggests you are a high-risk driver with several traffic violations.

 A ticket for speeding can result in points being added to your driver’s license and your record.
-This will be noticed by your auto insurance provider, and you may see an increase in your auto insurance premiums.
+Your auto insurance provider will notice this, and you may see an increase in your premiums.
 Too many points on your driving record can result in a license suspension.

-Depending on the severity, a traffic violation or traffic ticket can stay on your driving record for anywhere between three to ten years.
+Depending on the severity, a traffic violation or ticket can stay on your driving record for three to ten years.

 Minor traffic violations, such as running a stop sign at a barren intersection, can remain on your record for less.
-A factor that is often used in a speeding ticket is how fast you were going at the time of the traffic violation.
+A factor often used in a speeding ticket is how fast you went during the traffic violation.

-A speeding ticket is known to increase the average auto insurance premiums rate by 22% to 30%, which calculates to approximately $290.
+A speeding ticket increases the average auto insurance premium rate by 22% to 30%, approximately $290.
 Some states are even known to increase your car insurance by up to 50%.

 The exact amount of car insurance increases varies based on the insurer and the severity of the traffic ticket.
 You can expect this car insurance premium increase to last at least three years.
-This is because your insurance provider tends to check your driving record every three years.
+This is because your insurance provider checks your driving record every three years.

 What if You Get an Additional Speeding Ticket?

-A second speeding ticket within a couple of days or even weeks of your first speeding ticket can increase your auto insurance premium further.
+A second speeding ticket within a couple of days or weeks of your first speeding ticket can further increase your auto insurance premium.
 The average reported is a 43% increase in car insurance premiums.
-With speeding tickets in succession of each other on your driving record, your insurance company will have no choice but to assume that more traffic violations will occur.
+With many speeding tickets on your driving record, your insurance company will have no choice but to assume that more traffic violations will occur.

 How to Get a Speeding Ticket Off Your Record?

-To answer the main question of this post directly -yes, there are a couple of ways you can remove a speeding ticket from your record in order to avoid the increase in auto insurance rates.
+To answer the main question of this post directly -yes, there are a couple of ways to remove a speeding ticket from your record to avoid the increase in auto insurance rates.

 Don’t Pay The Speeding Ticket Just Yet

-Paying your speeding ticket is admitting guilt which will be reflected on your record.
-The good news is that you have about a month to pay for your traffic ticket, so you have some time to weigh your options.
-Before deciding, see if you are able to contest your speeding ticket in traffic court for a plea bargain.
+Paying your speeding ticket is admitting guilt, which will be reflected on your record.
+The good news is that you have about a month to pay for your traffic ticket and have time to weigh your options.
+Before deciding, see if you can contest your speeding ticket in traffic court for a plea bargain.

 There’s no penalty for losing a traffic trial except the additional legal fees you’ll have to pay.
-But if the plea bargain is successful, think about the car insurance premiums you will save.
+But if the plea bargain succeeds, consider the car insurance premiums you will save.

 Go For a Legal Deferral

 A deferral period is when you are found guilty in court, but the findings are deferred for about a year.
-During this period of time, you can have your speeding ticket dismissed altogether if you avoid other traffic violations.
-You may have to pay anywhere from $100 to $150 in order to be granted a deferral.
-This is usually the best method for drivers that were ticketed for the first time by a traffic officer for driving over the speed limit.
+During this period, you can have your speeding ticket dismissed altogether if you avoid other traffic violations.
+You may have to pay anywhere from $100 to $150 to be granted a deferral.
+This is usually the best method for drivers ticketed for the first time by a traffic officer for driving over the speed limit.

 Try to Plea Bargain

-You may be able to ask for leniency from the court clerk, like having the speeding ticket offense downgraded to a moving violation which car insurance companies don’t punish as much.
+You can ask for leniency from the court clerk like having the speeding ticket offense downgraded to a moving violation, which car insurance companies don’t punish as much.

-Mitigation, where you admit guilt for a lower fine or penalty, can also be an option.
+Mitigation can also be an option where you admit guilt for a lower fine or penalty.
 The decision is up to the judge, and you may have to pay additional legal fees.

 Contest Your Speeding Ticket